Sequelize CLI

 If you skip using an alias, in the instructions below you’ll need to replace

-.
-Another option is to install the package globally (npm install -g sequelize-cli
+sqlzwithnode_modules/.bin/sequelize.
+Another option is to install the package globally (npm install -g sequelize-cli)…then you can prefix the commands below with justsequelize

 - OPTIONAL: Create a new

-file in the project’s root folder based on the template below.
+.sequelizercfile in the project’s root folder based on the template below.
 If you skip this step, the folders listed will go into the root folder.
 Not the end of the world, but this offers a bit more organization:

 // /.sequelizerc |